-DEPRECATION NOTE: The Docebo for Authorize.net SIM Integration has reached its End of Life on January 1, 2021.
+DEPRECATION NOTE: The Docebo for Authorize.net SIM Integration has reached its End of Support on October 1, 2020, and its End of Life on January 1, 2021.
 This integration is no longer accessible or usable by Superadmins, Power Users, or Learners.
 Please note that Authorize.net Accept Hosted is a replacement for Authorize.net SIM with notable advantages.

 Please note that in order to configure your integration, you need a valid merchant account on Authorize.net.